MustafaCendek/odoo-challenge-solutions/readme.md

 [Test 9 - Base 64 QR](9/solution-9.md)
 [Test 10 - Range Power](10/solution-10.md)
 [Test 11 - 57 or 75](11/solution-11.md)
-Thank you to the Odoo team for preparing this enjoyable challenge.
+Thank you to the Odoo team for this enjoyable challenge.